nickmqb/muon_gfx/sdl_bindings/README.md

 ## Setup

 1. Create a new subdirectory: `SDL2`
-1. [Download the latest version of libsdl](https://www.libsdl.org/download-2.0.php) and extract its contents to the newly created `SDL2` subdirectory.
+1. [Download the latest stable libsdl](https://www.libsdl.org/download-2.0.php) and extract its contents to the newly created `SDL2` subdirectory.
 You should end up with directories `SDL2/include/...`, `SDL2/docs/...` etc.
-1. If you've downloaded a source only distribution, build and install libsdl (see instructions in `INSTALL.txt`).
+1. If you've downloaded the source only distribution, build libsdl (see instructions in `INSTALL.txt`).

 ## Using SDL: Windows (Visual Studio)